 It’s incredible how drawings and images can provide so much impact.
 Brazilian design and illustrator Carol Rossetti began creating inspirational drawings for women and posted them to Facebook.
 Each image was shared thousands of times by people around the world and the response pleasantly surprised her.

-Originally, all drawings were in Portuguese but Rossetti worked with an Australian women who translated them to English.
+Originally, all drawings were in Portuguese but Carol Rossetti worked with an Australian woman who translated them to English.
 From there, interest grew and Israeli feminists translated them to Hebrew and other groups showed interest in translating them to German, Russian, Chinese, and many more languages.

 “Rose decided not to have kids.
 No worries, Rose.
 Motherhood is a choice and your decision does not make you any less of a woman!”

 “Amanda has decided that shaving is not her thing.
 Amanda, it’s your body and you do whatever you want with it.
 No social convention should have a say in your identity!”

 “Helena avoided wearing high heels because everybody told her she would be too tall.
 Then, Helena tried on the Louboutins and has never wanted to take them off.”

 “Larissa heard a thousand times she’s not a “Real Woman.”
 But that’s exactly what you are, OK, Larissa?
 You are the only authority of your body and your identity!”

 “Mariana has always loved going to the beach.
 However, it’s been some time since people started badmouthing her body, and they even suggested she retired the bikini and wore something more discreet.
 Mariana, your body is not an ornament made to please the public.
 You go to the beach however you like it!
 Those who don’t approve your looks can always look the other way.”